 Tag(s): Vintage Radios

 Life could have gone differently for German HiFi, if the industry had fully embraced the idea of creating icons.
-I love the look and feel of the early days, when anything was still possible, and I am thankful to my grandfather for preserving me this opportunity well beyond his death.
-Therefore, this article is for you, Rudi.
+I love the look and feel of those early days, when anything still seemed possible, and I am thankful to my grandfather for preserving this opportunity for me well beyond his lifetime.
+So, Rudi, this article is for you.

-The Saba Wildbad 100 valve radio shown here was produced from 1959 to 1960 and is a classic German radio model with a wooden cabinet, horizontal station table and large rotary dials.
-It works on the superheterodyne principle and covers frequency bands from long wave (LW) to medium wave (MW) to short wave (SW) to very short wave (FM).
+The Saba Wildbad 100 valve radio, produced from 1959 to 1960, is a classic German radio model with a wooden cabinet, a horizontal station table, and large rotary dials.
+It operates on the superheterodyne principle and covers frequency bands from long wave (LW) and medium wave (MW) to short wave (SW) and ultra-short wave (FM).
 The Saba models of this period were renowned for their robust engineering, superior audio quality and meticulous craftsmanship.
 The Wildbad 100 is no different.
 It is a respectable member of the collectible vintage Saba line and is still sought after for its sonic fidelity and aesthetic appeal.

 Having thrown out his old music chest, my grandfather rebuilt the old Dual turntable (which it had come with) to fit into his sideboard and used his new Wildbad to amplify the sound.
 He did not own many records—not in the way that collectors do today—but those that he did own he played with great pleasure.
 His collection contained music ranging from Classical to Folk and German Schlager, but he also had German comedy shows, such as Jürgen von Manger and Emil, which we kids only half understood but somehow greatly enjoyed.
 Part of the charm of listening sessions with grandpa was in the shared experience, of course.
-But there was also warmth of a different kind that I would come to miss in later years.
-This came from vinyl as source and from the radio itself.
+But there was also another kind of warmth that I would come to miss in later years—this warmth came from vinyl as a source and from the radio itself.

-Although the performances from the 50s to 80s were often poorly recorded, they all had a warmth, richness, and sparkle to them that made listening a pleasure.
-Looking like a guitar amplifier, the Saba had a resonant wooden body that was closed enough to provide a chamber and open enough not to sound boxy or closed in.
-Unless there were external speakers and an additional stereo module present, the output was still mono and came from a 24cm bass driver, one 24cm midrange driver, and two 10cm tweeters, which were mostly hidden behind a relatively thick woven fabric.
-The tweeters themselves were located behind plastic grilles on either side of the cabinet.
+Although many performances from the 50s to 80s were poorly recorded, they all possessed a warmth, richness, and sparkle that made listening a pleasure.
+Looking like a guitar amplifier, the Saba had a resonant wooden body that was closed enough to provide a chamber but open enough not to sound boxy or confined.
+Unless external speakers and an additional stereo module were present, the output remained mono, coming from a 24cm bass driver, a 24cm midrange driver, and two 10cm tweeters, mostly hidden behind a relatively thick woven fabric.
+The tweeters were located behind plastic grilles on either side of the cabinet.
 Both the bass and treble output could be attenuated to adjust the sound to suit the room’s furnishings, proximity to corners, and personal listening preferences.
 Whatever the setting, the tube-driven Wildbad 100 sounded sonorous and inviting.

 Although the Saba Wildbad 100 does not use the now famous Saba Green Cone drivers (which are typically full-range with ALNICO magnets and are found in other models such as the Freiburg series) it does deliver lush and musky vocals and an engaging tonality with sufficient bass slam when driven at moderate living room volumes.
 Much like the Green Cone drivers, the Wildbad’s set of four drivers will start to sound flat, strained, and distorted when driven too hard.
 The 4 Watts tube amp power are just enough to reproduce the tonality and the power of a full human voice.
 In my opinion, it is this discipline that makes the Saba radios of this period so attractive.
 The Wildbad 100 produces vocals that have tangible substance and an almost forbidden allure.